Megyn Kelly Calls for Outside Investigation of NBC Over Matt Lauer Allegations

 According to the book, Lauer was also accused of exposing himself to former staffer Melissa Lonner in 2010.
 Lonner did not provide comment for the book.
 In addition, neither Lonner nor Lauer addressed these claims when contacted by Today.
 Per Today, Oppenheim addressed the allegation in a staff memo.

-"At the time of the employee exit, three years later, she still had made no complaint about Lauer, was paid 22 weeks of severance based on her years of service and was asked to sign a separation agreement that was standard for departing employees at the time."
+"At the time of the employee exit, three years later, she still had made no complaint about Lauer, was paid 22 weeks of severance based on her years of service and was asked to sign a separation agreement that was standard for departing employees at the time," he stated.
 He also claimed that the standard confidentiality clause "was not drafted to prevent an employee from reporting misconduct, and it has never been used that way."

 Lauer's attorney, Elizabeth M. Locke, has also said, "In 25 years at NBC, Matt Lauer did not have a single complaint brought to his attention until November 28, 2017.
 NBC has already stated this for the record after an internal investigation.
 I am sure NBC will have much to say about Ronan's claim."